Procida: A Guide to Visiting Italy’s Most Colorful Island

 The complex is built around a huge central courtyard and has a labyrinth of narrow lanes.
 It’s commonly used as a theater during summer cultural events and is worth visiting on your trip to Procida.

-Renowned for being the beach with eye-catching sea stacks (Faraglioni di Procida), Ciraccio has crystalline water and a lot of sun!
+Renowned for being the beach with eye-catching sea stacks (Faraglioni di Procida), Ciraccio has gorgeous water and (usually) sunny skies.

-Punta Ottimo is a very quiet beach with beautiful blue waters and grayish-hued sand.
-While it is not considered one of the best beaches in the Naples region, visiting is still one of the best things to do in Procida.
+Punta Ottimo is a quiet beach with blue waters and grayish-hued sand.
+While it is not considered one of the best beaches in the Naples region, visiting is still one of the top things to do on Procida.

-The beach is fully surrounded by cliffs and there are no amenities whatsoever, only nature at its rawest.
-A big advantage of Punta Ottimo is that it’s almost empty, even during the high season.
+The beach is fully surrounded by cliffs, and there are no amenities whatsoever.
+This beach is often pretty empty, even during the high season… and it is free to access.

 Spiaggia Cala del Pozzo Vecchio